 How To Start The Recovery Process

 In many cases, it is not the addict who makes the first call for help, it is a family member or close friend.
-If you have a loved one who is struggling with addiction, and you don’t know how to approach them about getting help, you can make use of the professional intervention services we offer here at Addictions CA.
+If you have a loved one who is struggling with addiction, and you don’t know how to approach them about getting help, you can make use of the professional intervention services offered by addiction rehab facilities.

 Contact 1000 Islands Addiction Rehab & Treatment Centre for addiction treatment programs.

 Related article: How to Choose the Right Addiction Treatment Service